calebralphs/road-risk-visualization/README.md

 ## Library Dependencies for Jupyter

-Open Anaconda Prompt and run 'conda install [library name]' for the following library names (in this order):
+Open your terminal and run '[conda/pip] install [library name]' for the following library names (in this order):

 1. pandas
 2. numpy